 Things you must not do

-Keep Omnaris in a cool, dry place where the temperature stays below 30°C. Do not freeze the bottle.
-Do not store it or any other medicine in the bathroom, near a sink, or on a windowsill.
-Do not leave it in the car.
+Do not store Alvesco or any other medicine in the bathroom, near a sink.
+Do not leave it in the car on hot days or on a window sills.
 Heat and dampness can destroy some medicines.

 Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are using Omnaris.
-It helps most people with seasonal and perennial allergic rhinitis, but it may have unwanted side effects in a few people.
-All medicines have some unwanted side effects.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are using Alvesco.
+All medicines can have unwanted side effects.
 Sometimes they are serious, but most of the time they are not.
 You may need medical attention if you get some of the side effects.